adityadhopade/interview_deck/monitoring_kuberetes.md

 - Grafana acts as another layer that acts on Prometheus

 - The flow will work as
-  Application running on K8's Cluster => Prometheus monitoring the Cluster [Application that follows the rules(adherent to the rules); can only be monitored by Prometheus] => Grafana works on top of Prometheus
+  An application running on K8's Cluster => Prometheus monitoring the Cluster [Application that follows the rules(adherent to the rules); can only be monitored by Prometheus] => Grafana works on top of Prometheus
 - This can be illustrated as follows
   ![Alt text](image-28.png)
-- For Alerting we have some other layers like `OpsGenie` => responsible for getting automated the calls ; so DevOps folks can do `oncall chnages`
+- For Alerting we have some other layers like `OpsGenie` => responsible for getting automated the calls; so DevOps folks can do `on call changes`

 - Remember the Flow from Automated Calls to K8's Endpoints

 - Automated Calls[Oncall] => Dashboard of Grafana ==> Made using Prometheus metrics ==> Gets data from Endpoints ==> Endpoint is being monitored by Prometheus

-- The Dashboard we can have monitoring tabs on PODS, DEPLOYMENTS etc on various other resources.
+- The Dashboard we can have monitoring tabs on PODS, DEPLOYMENTS, etc on various other resources.
-- The K8's Infrastructure and the Underlying Application will require some integrations os as to get the application metrics in the prometheus.
+- The K8's Infrastructure and the Underlying Application will require some integrations os as to get the application metrics in the Prometheus.
 - The required Integrations are `Prometheus Object` and `Service Monitoring Object[SMO]`
-- The `Promethues Object is taken care by the Helm`(Helm ensures that the promethues object is made when pulling the repo)
+- The `Prometheus Object is taken care by the Helm`(Helm ensures that the Prometheus object is made when pulling the repo)
-- `Promtheus Object` Creation is a one time task
+- `Prometheus Object` Creation is a one-time task
-- The `Service Monitoring Object` needs to be created by us for underlying application.
+- The `Service Monitoring Object` needs to be created by us for the underlying application.
 - In the `SMO` Object we need to define the POD and the ENDPOINT(PORT)
 - SMO Object can keep on increasing for the UI, App-layer, DB, Nginx
 - We have it present under the file named `smon.yaml`